How 8 Famous Fast-Food Restaurants Got Their Names

 Plucked from a dream, an old map, a daughter’s birth certificate—that’s how the names of some of the most famous fast-food restaurants came to be.

 In 1946, there wasn’t much chicken at The Dwarf Grill in the suburbs of Atlanta.
 Later the restaurant became known as The Dwarf House, with signage including the Chick-fil-A logo we know it today.
 Truett Cathy created the simplest of sandwiches (chicken and two pickles on a bun) in 1964, and eventually, the Dwarf bit fell off as the empire grew.
-Chick-fil-A lovers, here’s everything you need to know about their secret menu.
+Chick-fil-A lovers, here’s what’s really in their secret sauce.

 For the creator of the famous A-frame burger shack, bigger was simply better.
 In the mid-20th century, there was nary a patty bigger than four inches.
 But Harmon Dobson dreamed of a square five.
 A burger so grand, in fact, that it would make one exclaim, “What a burger!”
 And his chain’s name is an homage to that dream.